The Rediscovery of Man

 Town,” the catacomb metaphor is powerfully realized.
 Smith amplifies

-on his key philosophical themes, and here again the author stands out
+on his key philosophical themes, and here again the author stands

-for his extreme effects.
+out for his extreme effects.
 He takes more than sixty pages to tell the

-story of a revolution that “lasted six minutes and covered one hundred
+story of a revolution that “lasted six minutes and covered one

-purely political interpretation.
+beyond any purely political interpretation.

 Unlike the vast majority of science fiction stories, “The Dead Lady of